 - 1. Apply the principles and practices of sustainability to managing natural ecosystems - 2.
-Assess the impact of human activities on the environment - Analyse environmental issues of current and future significance Contribute to the preparation of environmental impact statements Work successfully with a multidisciplinary team
+Assess the impact of human activities on the environment - 3.
+Analyse environmental issues of current and future significance4.
+Work successfully with a multidisciplinary team

 2.3 Generic Skills and Capabilities